Site icon Circuit Ideas for You

 Surface Mount LEDs (SMD LEDs):

-The LED strips are used for decoration, flat panel displays, TV and mobile screens, automotive dashboards, traffic lights.
+These LED strips decorate flat panel displays, TV and mobile screens, automotive dashboards and traffic lights.

 High Power LEDs: